Central Bureau of Investigation Explained

 CBI

 The Central Bureau of Investigation (CBI) was established in the year 1963.
-Before that, a body worked for vigilance cases known as Special Police Establishment, which afterwards merged with the CBI in 1963.
+Before that, a body worked for vigilance cases known as the Special Police Establishment, which afterwards merged with the CBI in 1963.

 The Central Bureau of Investigation is not a statutory or constitutional body but derives its roots from the Delhi Special Police Establishment Act, 1946.
 CBI is a non-statutory body.
-We can say that CBI is the primary investigating agency of the Indian Central Government.
+We can say that the CBI is the primary investigating agency of the Indian Central Government.

 Composition of CBI